 AAIDD (American Association on Intellectual & Developmental Disabilities): The oldest professional membership association in the developmental disability field, formerly AAMR.

-ACM (Alternate or Augmentative Communication Method): A communication system individually developed for a person who is non-verbal, such as sign language, picture symbols, etc.
+ACM (Alternate or Augmentative Communication Method): A communication system individually developed for a person who does not use typical speech to communicate; examples include sign language, picture symbols, text-to-talk devices, etc.

 ADA (Americans with Disabilities Act): Enacted in 1990, the premier civil rights law supporting equal access in all areas of life for people with disabilities.